Overview

 - Has to be at least 3 for production VIP topics

-- Provides fault tolerance for up to one broker failure
+- Provides fault tolerance for broker failures

 - Ensures data durability and availability